 Keep in mind, it isn't until the time of death, not the time of injury when it will be determined who has the claim and the right to file a lawsuit.

-The Statute of Limitations limits the time survivors or personal representative have to bring a wrongful death suit to court.
+The Statute of Limitations limits the time survivors or personal representatives have to bring a wrongful death suit to court.

 In almost all cases, the claim must be filed within two years of the date of death.